edemaine/cocreate/INSTALL.md

 ## CORS Anywhere Proxy

-To enable flexible [embedding images from the web](doc/README.md#-image-tool), including those restricted by a CORS proxy, we recommend installing a [CORS Anywhere](https://github.com/Rob--W/cors-anywhere) proxy server and configuring Cocreate to use it by setting the `cors-anywhere` public setting in `.deploy/settings.json`.
+To enable flexible [embedding images from the web](doc/README.md#-image-tool), including those restricted by CORS, we recommend installing a [CORS Anywhere](https://github.com/Rob--W/cors-anywhere) proxy server and configuring Cocreate to use it by setting the `cors-anywhere` public setting in `.deploy/settings.json`.
 For example, here is how to use the CORS Anywhere